sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 plate_scale = moon_angular_width / im_radius
 ```

-Using this information we can build a sunpy map (see the [gallery example](inv:sunpy:std:doc#generated/gallery/showcase/artemis-ii-eclipse) for details).
+Using this information, we can build a sunpy map (see the [gallery example](inv:sunpy:std:doc#generated/gallery/showcase/artemis-ii-eclipse) for details).
 Plotting this alongside the locations of the planets results in:

 ```{figure} ./artemis2_images/figure_4.svg